ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

   The backend has to avoid this if possible.
 If it cannot be avoided, the implementation must make sure that the last value in the queue is the newest value, and this is not dopped or missed, even if the values before are not in order or send twice.

 * 9. It does not matter if the exception occured in an asynchronous or synchronous read, or in a write operation.
+* \anchor transferElement_comment_B_9_1 \ref transferElement_B_9_1 "9.1" It depends on the implementation whether the backend already has done 9.2 and 9.3 when the transfer elements first sees the exeption and then reports it back again via DeviceBackend::setException(), or if it only happend in that function.
+The important part is that meta-backends and the user application can trigger this situation (see \ref transferElement_B_10_1_1 "10.1.1" and \ref transferElement_B_10_1_3 "10.1.3")
-* 9.1.1 Open can be called again on an already opened backend to start error recovery.
+* 9.2.1 Open can be called again on an already opened backend to start error recovery.
-* 9.1.2 If an asynchronous read transfer is the first one to detect the exception, the implementation must make sure that it is only pushed once into the queue, and informing "all" transfer elememnts with wait_for_new data does not send it again if it was already put into the queue.
+* 9.2.2 If an asynchronous read transfer is the first one to detect the exception, the implementation must make sure that it is only pushed once into the queue, and informing "all" transfer elememnts with wait_for_new data does not send it again if it was already put into the queue.
-* 9.1.4 Avoid race conditions here.
+* 9.2.4 Avoid race conditions here.
 The call to Device::activateAsyncRead() usually is done from a different thread than the transfer which caused the exception.

+* \anchor transferElement_comment_B_10_1_3 \ref transferElement_B_10_1_3 "10.1.3" For instance a watchdog which monitors a reference register to detect firmware reboots that is not seen on the transport layer can trigger the exception state to inhibit asynchronous transfers while running a recovery procedure.

 ## C. Requirements for all implementations (full and decorator-like) ##